recepilyasoglu/Analysis-NetflixDataset/README.md

 # Analysis-NetflixDataset

-## Analysis Netflix Dataset
+### Analysis of the Netflix dataset with the questions created and visualization by finding the answers.

-### Analysis of the Netflix dataset with the questions created and visualization by finding the answers
+Exploratory analysis of the dataset, distributions, and answering the questions asked